SaintWish/linux-scripts/README.md

-# linux-scripts
+# Linux Scripts
-A few scripts I use to get everything I need on Linux set up quickly.
+A few useful scripts I wrote for Linux distros for myself.

+# Notice
+Feel free to do whatever you want with these.
+Run these scripts at your own risk.